ricardoyepezz/final_project_4Geeks/README.md

 ### Front-End Manual Installation:

 - Make sure you are using node version 14+ and that you have already successfully installed and runned the backend.

 1. Install the packages: `$ npm install`
 2. Start coding! start the webpack dev server `$ npm run start`

-## Publish your website!

-This boilerplate it's 100% integrated with Herkou, just by pushing your changes to the heroku repository it will deploy: `$ git push heroku main`

-    	// "prettier-webpack-plugin": "^1.2.0",

-"dotenv-webpack": "^1.7.0",
-"friendly-errors-webpack-plugin": "^1.7.0",